The Best Easy Blueberry Cobbler

 - Drop batter into baking dish on top of butter.

-- Bake and enjoy warm with a scoop of ice cream!
+- Bake and enjoy warm with a scoop of vanilla ice cream!

 Can you use frozen blueberries in this cobbler?